mahmoudparsian/data-algorithms-book/src/main/java/org/dataalgorithms/bonus/anagram/README.md

 Example
 =======
-* the word "mary" can be rearranged into "army"
+* The word "mary" can be rearranged into "army"
-* the word "secure" is an anagram of "rescue"
+* The word "secure" is an anagram of "rescue"
+* The word "elvis" can be rearranged into "lives"

 Programs
 ========